-DTC's comprehensive financial plan, as described above, is designed, in part, to project DTC's ability to generate and maintain the required level of capital to manage and protect against business risks.
+DTC's comprehensive capital plan, as described above, is designed, in part, to project DTC's ability to generate and maintain the required level of capital needed to manage and protect against business risks.
 DTC has developed a viable plan to replenish its financial resources through various replenishment tools, as set forth in that plan.

-The circumstances that trigger the replenishment plan include (i) when equity being held by DTC is at or below an amount equal to its Total Capital Requirement (as described above), plus the equivalent of one month of operating expenses of DTC; and (ii) the Board determines that the replenishment plan should be implemented.
+The replenishment plan is triggered when (i) equity held by DTC is at or below an amount equal to its Total Capital Requirement (as described above) plus the equivalent of one-month of DTC's operating expenses DTC, and (ii) DTCC's Board of Directors determines that the replenishment plan should be implemented.

 Each of the replenishment tools may serve different functions, as follows: (1) bridge financing, which would provide immediate financing, and would be considered an initial step in implementation of the replenishment plan; or (2) capital replenishment, which would provide DTC with the required additional equity on a longer-term basis.
-The replenishment tools would include either actions taken by DTCC, to raise capital, which would be contributed to DTC, or actions taken by DTC to increase capital.
+The replenishment tools would include either actions taken by DTCC to raise capital, which would be contributed to DTC, or actions taken by DTC to increase capital.

-Actions that may be taken by DTCC could include contributing resources from existing cash, borrowing under an existing line of credit, or making a claim for insurance proceeds, if applicable.
-DTCC could also seek to fund a capital contribution to DTC by authorizing, issuing and selling shares of common stock of DTCC to its participant shareholders or via a capital markets transaction, such as the issuance or sale of preferred stock by DTCC, or through strategic actions, such as the sale or divesture of assets or businesses.
-Actions DTC could take to increase capital include increasing fees for services, or when appropriate, cutting expenses.
+Actions that may be taken by DTCC include contributing resources from existing cash, borrowing under an existing line of credit, or making a claim for insurance proceeds, if applicable.
+DTCC could also seek to fund a capital contribution to DTC by authorizing, issuing and selling shares of common stock of DTCC to its participant shareholders, or via a capital markets transaction, such as the issuance or sale of preferred stock by DTCC, or through strategic actions, such as the sale or divesture of assets or businesses.
+The actions DTC could take to increase capital include increasing fees for services, or when appropriate, reducing expenses.